Pepperidge Farm Farmhouse Butter Crisp Cookies

 Lecithin is a food additive generally used as an emulsifier in the production of food.
 A naturally occurring fat, it is known to boost metabolism.

 Soy Lecithin is extracted from soybeans and composed of choline, fatty acids and phospholipids.
-When used as an emulsifier, soy lecithin helps foods combine.
-Meaning, it’s used to prevent ingredients in a food item from separating.
-For example, creating a homogeneous mixture of oils and water.
+As an emulsifier, soy lecithin helps prevent ingredients from separating.
+For example, the additive can create a homogeneous mixture of oil and water.

 One of the most commonly used food emulsifiers is soy lecithin.
-Alternative sources include sunflower, egg yolk, guar gum, xanthan gum, and gelatin.
+Alternative sources include sunflower, egg yolk, guar gum, xanthan gum, or gelatin.

-You will find soy lecithin (and other emulsifiers) in mayonnaise, salad dressings, chocolate, soups, sauces, and baked goods, among other processed foods.
+Soy lecithin (and other emulsifiers) is used in mayonnaise, salad dressings, chocolate, soups, sauces, and baked goods, among other processed foods.

 Allergens